ADMISSION TO THE SIXTH FORM (16+)

 The assessment will consist of a passage in English from a classical text followed by comprehension-style questions.
 No knowledge of Classical myths or history or of the text in question is needed or presumed.
 You will be asked to analyse aspects of the text giving evidence for your views from the passage.

-For both subjects, you will be asked to translate a short passage of GCSE standard Greek/Latin into English.
+You will be asked to translate a short passage of GCSE standard Greek into English.
 Make sure you know your GCSE vocabulary (available on the exam board websites) and grammar well.

 This will be a written exam in which you will be asked to: